Tips Bulletin

 For drying, pull out the comforter.
 You’ll notice that it may look flatter and smoother than usual.
 An unusual appearance is typical.
 If you’re washing a white comforter, the fabric might appear stained when you pull it out.
 The material will return to its regular white once dry.

 Consider letting the comforter air dry before putting it in the dryer, but make sure you have plenty of time to do so.
 Down takes a long time to dry, so you’ll want to stick it in a warm, dry place (out in the sun is ideal) and have plenty of patience.
-Exposure to sunlight is also what kills dust mites naturally so you effectively kill two birds with one stone!
+Exposure to sunlight also kills dust mites naturally, so you effectively kill two birds with one stone!

 Clumpy down means the down is still wet and needs more time.
 Last but not least, wait until the comforter is dry.
 Again, patience is key here.